QuickBlox/q-municate-android/README.md

 # Q-municate
 Q-municate is an open source code of chat application with full range of communication features on board (such as messaging, file transfer, push notifications, audio/video calls).

 We are inspired to give you chat application out of the box.
-You can customize this application depending of your needs.
+You can customize this application depending on your needs.
 QuickBlox is used for backend http://quickblox.com

 Find the source code and more information about Q-municate in our Developers section: http://quickblox.com/developers/q-municate